flschr/feed2social/README.md

 3.  **Processing**: It downloads images, converts HTML to Markdown, and cleans it up.
 4.  **Execution**: It sends data to Social Media APIs, IndexNow, and Backblaze B2.
 5.  **State Save**: It commits the updated `posted.txt` back to the repository.

+*Note: The `backup/full_backup.py` script is intended for one-time manual runs to archive your entire blog history.
+It may require minor manual path adjustments depending on your specific environment.*

 ---